How To Find Someone’s Employment History Free (See All Jobs)

 Check Tax Returns & Tax Filing Sites (Forms 1040 and 1099)

-Tax returns are another way of how to find someone’s employment history since anyone who works for wages are required to file a tax return to see if they overpaid, underpaid or broke even.
+Tax returns are another way of how to learn someone’s employment history since anyone who works for wages are required to file a tax return to see if they overpaid, underpaid or broke even.
 To search tax records, do the following:

 1. Open a search engine such as Bing or Google.